Description

 OpenCVE Recommended Actions

-• Apply a Linux kernel update that fixes the io_ti driver bug.
+• Apply a Linux kernel update that includes the 183c1076 patch for the io_ti driver.

-• Disable the io_ti USB serial driver on systems that do not require it to eliminate the vulnerable code path.
+• If a patch cannot be applied immediately, disable the io_ti USB serial driver on hosts that do not require this functionality by blacklisting the module.

-• Use udev rules or USB lockdown to block untrusted USB devices from being enumerated as serial devices until a patched kernel is installed.
+• Use udev rules or USB lockdown mechanisms to block untrusted USB devices from being enumerated as serial devices until the kernel is updated or the driver is disabled.

 Tracking